iszczesniak/cpp/references/index.md

 `&&` is called the rvalue reference declarator.

-The rvalue reference was introduced in C+11 to enable:
+The rvalue reference was introduced in C++11 to enable:

 * the move semantics,

-* the perfect forwarding.
+* the argument perfect forwarding.

 Here are some examples: